COME AND VISIT THE HAWAII OF EUROPE

 Registration fee includes:

-Pasta Party Ticket + MTV Party Ticket (*)
+Pasta Party Ticket + Awards Party Ticket (*)

 Race pack to be picked up at the registration office